thanhchungbtc/react-shopping-live/README.md

-A shopping app written in React
+A fullfledge shopping app written in React

 ## What in here